School of Communication & Journalism

 MDIA 3310 HISTORY OF NEW AND EMERGING MEDIA (3) LEC.
 3. Pr.
 MDIA 3300 or MDIA 3303.
 This course examines the origins and development of the Internet and related platforms including USENET, the World Wide Web, and social media.
 In the process, the course addresses many of the social, political, economic, and industrial implications that have accompanied the use of the Internet as a communication technology.

 MDIA 3320 GENDER AND SEXUALITY IN MEDIA (3) LEC.
-3. Pr.
+2. LAB.
+2. Pr.
 (MDIA 2350 or MDIA 2353) and (CMJN 2100 or CMJN 2103).
-This course is focused on the relationship between gender, sexuality, identity and the media, looking at key theories, representation, audience engagement and industrial imperatives.
+Examines the relationship between gender, sexuality, identity and the media, from the perspective of key theories, representation, audience engagement and industry.

 MDIA 3360 AUDIO STORYTELLING AND PODCASTING (3) STU.
 3. Pr.
 CMJN 2100 or CMJN 2103.
 Students will gain hands-on experience in producing audio stories and in designing and producing podcasts.